Physician Assistant Program Policies

 A student with two or more course failures in one semester may be subject to a recommendation of dismissal from the program.

-Student Employment: The OU PA Program is extremely rigorous and all students are encouraged to focus on academic studies; thus, employment is strongly discouraged.
-All candidates should consider acceptance to the OU PA Program as a 27 month, full-time commitment.
+Student Employment: The OHIO PA Program is extremely rigorous and all students are encouraged to focus on academic studies; thus, employment is strongly discouraged.
+All candidates should consider acceptance to the OHIO PA Program as a 27 month, full-time commitment.

-If a student decide to work while admitted to the PA program:
+If a student decides to work while admitted to the PA program:

 Work schedules shall not interfere with classes or clinical rotations.

-Students may not work for the OU PA program.
+Students may not work for the OHIO PA program.

 Students with specific prior knowledge, experience and skills may assistant faculty in didactic and laboratory sessions to share their knowledge and skills.
 During clinical rotations, students must not be used to substitute for clinical or administrative staff at clinical sites.